Which Natural Supplements Are Effective For Depression Symptoms?

 Vitamins

-Vitamins are supplements that can be used for depression that have the advantage of being a low-cost option.
-They are considered safe and are easy to find at your local pharmacy or grocery store.
-Below are a few of the most popular supplements.
+Vitamins are supplements that can be used for depression.
+They are considered safe and are easy to find at your local pharmacy or grocery store, and many foods—such as fruits and vegetables—are rich in certain vitamins as well.
+Below are a few of the most popular supplements for depression symptoms.

 Vitamin B3

 Also known as niacin, vitamin B3 is needed to produce serotonin.
-Because low serotonin levels can be common in people with depressive disorder and depression symptoms, vitamin B3 is thought to help improve mood by increasing that neurotransmitter.
-Niacin can cause flushing, but there are niacin supplements that have a non-flushing feature.
+Because low serotonin levels can be common in people with depressive disorder and depression symptoms, vitamin B3 is thought to help improve mood by increasing levels of that neurotransmitter.

 Vitamin B6